 More often than not, it’s the damper.
 If yours is cracked or broken, you end up with backdraft issues caused by negative pressure building in the top half of your chimney.
 A strong second to this is the use of a fan that exhausts household air to the outside.

 The wind comes down through your chimney, right past the damper, and brings those gusts of cold air, but how do you spot a problem before it gets worse?

 These are a few signs to look out for:

 Soot on Glass

 Because of negative pressure systems in the home, a downdraft can send small particles of soot through the air.
-These typically rope in with dust in the home, but the dark color is very visible on windows.
+These typically roll into ordinary dust in the home, but the dark color is very visible on windows.
 If small soot stains are appearing on your windows, backdraft could be the culprit.

 Carbon Monoxide/Smoke Alarms Appearing to Malfunction

 If you don’t see an immediate and apparent threat, you might shrug off your smoke alarm.
 Instead, it could be a sign of low smoke levels entering your home caused by a downdraft.

 Are your eyes bothering you when you’re near the fireplace, even when it’s off?

 This may mean you’ve had a downdraft for a while, and the resulting soot is irritating your eyes.